apache/nuttx-apps/examples/README.txt

   NuttX configuration settings:

     CONFIG_NET=y                   - Of course
-    CONFIG_NSOCKET_DESCRIPTORS     - And, of course, you must allocate some socket descriptors.
     CONFIG_NET_UDP=y               - UDP support is required for DHCP (as well as various other UDP-related
                                      configuration settings)